Haraj-backend/hex-monscape/README.md

 At that time, we did not set up common standards for writing code for those projects.
 So every developer writes code based on their style & preferences with almost no consideration for other developers.

 Usually, our developers will stay for quite a long time (`~5 years`) before they leave.
 So when a developer leaves the team, they usually own several valuable projects for Haraj business.
-The problem is that since the projects were written in the developer's style, no team member could easily take over those projects. 😅
+The problem is that since the projects were written in the developer's style, no one in the team could easily take over those projects. 😅

 <p align="center">
     <img width=512 src="./docs/reference/assets/memes/code-maintainability-this-is-fine.jpg" alt="Code Maintainability?
 This is fine.">